Learn How Sponsorship Is a Key to Powerful Marketing

 A large number of events these days use sponsorship support to offer more exciting programs and to help defray rising costs.
 Sponsorship allows you to reach specifically targeted niche markets without any waste.
-In addition, it can be a powerful complement to other marketing programs and it can have a dramatic influence on customer relations.
+In addition, as a powerful complement to other marketing programs, sponsorship can have a dramatic influence on customer relations.

 Some trade show promotional opportunities include sponsorship of press rooms, an international lounge, a speaker or VIP room, an awards reception, educational programs, banners, badge holders, audiovisual equipment, display computers, tote bags, shuttle buses, napkins, and drink cups.

 Sponsorship offers the possibility of achieving several goals at once.

 Enhancing Image and Shaping Consumer Attitudes

 Companies are often looking for ways to improve how they're perceived by their target audience.
 Sponsoring events that appeal to their market are likely to shape buying attitudes and help generate a positive reaction.